 The 11th Annual Restructuring Case Competition was held November 6-7, 2014 at the Wharton School of Business in Philadelphia, PA.
 Columbia Business School placed 1st and 2nd in the competition.
 Wariz Anifowoshe JD/MBA '16 and Adam Yoran JD/MBA '16 competed on the winning teams.
 Congratulations!

 The ABI Corporate Restructuring Competition provides students from leading business schools an opportunity to solve a hypothetical realistic business case of a distressed company before an audience of experts in the turnaround/crisis management/restructuring industries.

-The Richard Paul Richman Center for Business, Law and Public Policy and the Private Equity Program, hosted the annual Restructuring Case Competition at Columbia Busienss School.
-Historically, only MBA students competed in the competition.
+The Richard Paul Richman Center for Business, Law and Public Policy and the Private Equity Program, hosted the Restructuring Case Competition in 2011 at Columbia Business School.

 Industry practitioners — including alumni — come to campus as event participants, speakers, and panelists, to provide JD and MBA students with exceptional opportunities to gain in-depth insight into the area of business, law and public policy.